 This spectacular new white beach kitchen was designed with a love for the water in mind

-The client asked for a fun seaside kitchen with a neutral backdrop of cabinetry so she could showcase her colorful accessories.
+The client asked for a fun seaside kitchen with a neutral backdrop of cabinetry so she could showcase colorful accessories.

-We chose classic white cabinetry to complement the maple floors and selected soft white for the wall color to keep harmony with the incredible views.
-She wanted a no fuss kitchen with lots of counter space for multiple cooks when her adult kids came to visit.
-Her husband requested a no or low maintenance counter top as well, so we chose a ceasarstone top that mimics traditional carerra marble – but without the associated issues with marble tops.
-To emphasize the beach living atmosphere, we chose a glass that has a slight frosted wave in it and then turned it sideways instead of the traditional vertical application.
-The knobs and handles are a mix of traditional and modern, and are satin nickel to match the sink, faucet, appliances.
+To emphasize the beach living atmosphere, we chose a glass that has a slight frosted wave.
+Then, we turned it sideways instead of the traditional vertical application.
+The knobs and handles are a mix of traditional and modern.
+The satin nickel matches the sink, faucet, and appliances.
 In addition to the large laundry space, one wall is dedicated to storage, features pullout drawers, and houses the microwave as well.
 Small details, such as the open shelf under the upper cabinets, showcase colorful pottery, and the wine grid help give some dimension the upper cabinetry.

 The back splash was tricky, and, when the client and I originally chose it, her husband had a fit!